ericoc/seizures.ericoc.com/readme.md

-When the Apple Shortcut is executed, the Apple device sends an HTTPS JSON POST request to the `/api/seizures/` Django REST framework end-point with token-based authentication (using an `Authorization` request header), subsequently writing a row to the Snowflake database - a "_seizure_" - including the following data, at the time of the event.
+When the Apple Shortcut is executed, the Apple device sends an HTTPS JSON POST request to the `/api/seizures/` Django REST framework end-point with token-based authentication (using an `Authorization` request header), subsequently writing a row to the `seizures` PostgreSQL database - a "_seizure_" - including the following data, at the time of the event.

 ![Apple Shortcut](apps/core/static/images/shortcut_2024.png)